The doctor is online

 Community Hospital began moving toward electronic systems more than two decades ago, starting with billing and registration.
 New components have been added over the years, including a computerized physician order-entry system so doctors can enter medication and treatment orders directly into a computer rather than writing them out on paper.

-A big step forward came in 2010, with the arrival of Peninsula Health Information Link (PHIL).
-PHIL is a system that electronically links patients, their doctors, Community Hospital, and their medical records.
-Patients whose doctors participate can use PHIL to:
+A big step forward came in 2010, with the arrival of Central Coast Health Care Connect (CCHC), formerly known as Peninsula Health Information Link (PHIL).
+CCHC is a system that electronically links patients, their doctors, Community Hospital, and their medical records.
+Patients whose doctors participate can use CCHC to:

 - schedule office visits